Get Into Northwestern

 The first six of these are undergraduate schools, offering students bachelor’s degrees in a variety of different fields.
 Students can also earn undergraduate degrees—and study abroad for the fall semester—at Northwestern’s Qatar campus.
 In addition, the Kellogg School of Management offers undergraduate certifications in financial economics and managerial analytics.
 In total, Northwestern offers undergraduates more than 200 formal academic concentrations, as well as the opportunity to develop and complete their own programs of study.

 Northwestern also offers a Dual Bachelor’s Degree Program, allowing students to earn degrees from two schools in five years.
 Interested students can earn combined degrees in liberal arts and engineering, liberal arts and music, communication and engineering, communication and music, education and music, engineering and music, or journalism and music.
 To be admitted to a Dual Bachelor’s Degree Program, students must apply to both schools.
-Since each application is considered separately, it is possible to be admitted to one or both schools.
+Since each application is considered separately, it is possible to be admitted to only one or both schools.

 In addition, Northwestern offers several special admissions programs.
 Students interested in math and natural sciences can apply to the Weinberg College’s Integrated Science Program (ISP), which offers an intensive, accelerated curriculum and the opportunity to complete a bachelor’s degree in three years.
 High school seniors interested in medicine can also apply to the Honors Program in Medical Education (HPME), a non-binding, seven-year BA/MD program.
 This program allows students to earn a bachelor’s degree through an individualized course of study at the Weinberg College, McCormick School of Engineering and Applied Sciences, or School of Communication, and then—provided they maintain a minimum GPA—gives them the option to matriculate at the Feinberg School of Medicine.
 (The MCAT is not required for matriculation into Feinberg.)